 - Anemia and hypoglycemia (low blood sugar levels) can also cause low blood pressure during pregnancy.

-Low Blood Pressure treatment during Pregnancy
+Low Blood Pressure Treatment during Pregnancy

 - Rise slowly and carefully, while getting up from a sitting or lying position.
-Do not stay at particular position (sitting or standing) for a long time.
+Do not stay at a particular position (sitting or standing) for a long time.

-- Lying on the side is advisable instead of lying on the back.
+- Lying on the left side is advisable instead of lying on the back.
 Laying on the back causes the uterus to pressurize the blood vessels, which restricts the blood flow and causes to lower blood pressure.

 There is nothing really to worry about whether the symptoms are mild, just consider it a part of the package and prepare to welcome the little bundle (baby) of big joy!